Types of Dating Sites

 If you're just not sure you want to commit to a monthly subscription, you may want to try a free dating site.
 These sites don't make you pay to communicate with other members, though some may offer premium features that you do need to pay for.
 Features vary widely, but experts warn you should be more on your guard for scammers on free sites.
 You may also find fewer people looking for something serious on these sites.

 Matchmaking websites take a more scientific approach than search-driven online dating sites by hiring notable consultants to create compatibility or personality questionnaires.
-Users must fill out one of these in its entirety before they can create a profile.
+Users must fill out one of these before they can create a profile.
 Typically, the pairing up is done for you based on your answers, though some matchmaking sites also allow users to search profiles for themselves.
 Generally, matchmaking websites are considered a better route for singles looking for a long-term relationship since users must be more invested in the process to join.
-The fee structure is typically similar to that of other dating sites -- while you may be able to browse for free, you'll need to subscribe to contact another member.

 Finding The Best Dating Sites

 "The 9 Best Dating Apps for 2018 to Help You Find That Special Someone"